 If you have larger file sizes, reduce their size or separate your documents and send them to us in multiple emails.
 If you have a Microsoft Office document (Word, Excel, etc.) please convert it to an Adobe PDF.
 We cannot guarantee security through electronic mail systems, so personal information such as full Social Security numbers should never be put in an email.

 When contacting us, always use your UMID.

 The University of Michigan offers grants, scholarships, loans, and federal Work-Study funds to eligible entering and continuing students.

 About 70 percent of Michigan resident undergraduates and 51 percent of nonresident undergraduates on the U-M Ann Arbor campus receive financial aid, according to 2012-13 data from the U-M Office of Budget and Planning.

-Entering U-M undergraduates submit both a Free Application for Federal Student Aid (FAFSA) and a CSS/Financial Aid PROFILE application to be considered for all sources of aid.
-As demonstrated on these two applications, the university meets the full financial need of all Michigan resident undergraduates who meet aid deadlines and accept all aid offered.
+Entering U-M undergraduates submit a Free Application for Federal Student Aid (FAFSA) for federal aid and a CSS/Financial Aid PROFILE application to be considered for instituitional grant aid.
+Analyzing these applications, the University meets the full financial need of all Michigan resident undergraduates who meet aid deadlines and accept all aid offered.

 Prospective freshmen begin the financial aid application cycle in the fall of their senior year in high school.
 Qualifying students who have met the application deadline are automatically considered for both federal and state need-based aid programs, university need-based grants, and university-administered scholarships.

 Students must reapply for aid each year, beginning during Winter Term.
 Most financial aid is renewable, provided that the student continues to meet federal and university eligibility criteria.

 If we can answer questions or help you find resources for your college experience at U-M, please call us at 734-763-6600 or contact us electronically.